 - Shawn Michaels sang his own theme song after he broke off with the previous singer and his then-manager, Sensational Sherri.
 He used the same song for over a decade despite having dropped the "sexy boy" gimmick it was originally written for, and kept it right until retirement.

 - John Cena, due to the rapper gimmick he used to have, made his last two themes, one of which is still being used despite, as with Michaels, having long since dropped said gimmick.

 - R-Truth not only raps his own theme but puts on a live performance of said theme as part of his entrance.
 He's done this pretty much ever since he started wrestling, having done so in TNA as Ron Killings and in his first WWF stint as K-Kwik.

 - The WWE produced an album called WWE Originals which were songs all sung by the wrestlers or divas on the roster.
-Some were used briefly as actual themes for the respective wrestlers; I say briefly because, despite the valiant efforts of Jim Johnston, the world learned that professional wrestlers do not make for great singers (except Chris Jericho, who already was a singer and Lillian Garcia, whose not a wrestler) Well, despite "Put A Little Ass On It" being laughably terrible, Rikishi did happen to be a REALLY good singer and John Cena's "Basic Thuganomics did have some longevity"(but that's rapping, not singing)
+Some were used briefly as actual themes for the respective wrestlers; briefly because, despite the valiant efforts of Jim Johnston, the world learned that professional wrestlers do not make for great singers (except Chris Jericho, who already was a singer and Lillian Garcia, whose not a wrestler) Well, despite "Put A Little Ass On It" being laughably terrible, Rikishi did happen to be a REALLY good singer and John Cena's "Basic Thuganomics did have some longevity"(but that's rapping, not singing)

 - Shannon Moore's final WWE theme song was an instrumental of a song he'd written & recorded.